 lights through paradox

 Kiln formed glass fragments, steel cabling, projector.
-2020-1 and 2023
+2021 and 2023

 Varying dimensions

 The present is a time of disorientation.
 When we turn our lens to the contemporary, we are confronted by a scattering of light.
 This fragmentation veils the future in a cloak of unknowability.
-But ‘how can we live without the unknown in front of us?’ - René Char tells us that the poem ‘rises from its well of mud and of stars’ to ‘bear witness, almost silently, that it contained nothing which did not truly exist elsewhere, in this rebellious and solitary world of contradictions’ (René Char, Argument).
-The psychologist and philosopher Erich Neuman claims that the act of becoming conscious consists not in the resolution of any fixity, but in an unknown, around which our symbols circumscribe.
+But, ‘how can we live without the unknown in front of us?’
+(René Char).
+The act of becoming conscious consists not in the resolution of any fixity, but in an unknown, around which our symbols circumscribe.
+Gazing at this fractured lens—through the paradoxical play between orientation and disorientation; form and fragmentation—we hope to invoke a meditation at the opening of the paradox, ‘in this rebellious and solitary world of contradictions’, such that we might embrace the unknown in front of us.